 As you’ve been reading, the amount of coverage can vary depending on many different scenarios.
 It’s up to you to do your research and determine if pet insurance is the right way to go for you and your furry companion.

-Breed Of Your Pet: The cost of your coverage can also be influenced by the breed of your dog, cat, or other type of animal.
-For example: purebred dogs may be more expensive to cover than mixed-breeds due to the fact that purebreds are more inclined to suffer from certain hereditary conditions.
+- Breed Of Your Pet: The cost of your coverage can also be influenced by the breed of your dog, cat, or other types of animal.
+For example, purebred dogs may be more expensive to cover than mixed-breeds because purebreds are more inclined to suffer from certain hereditary conditions.
 The same goes for cats as well.

-Age Of Your Pet: One thing humans and pets have in common is that the older we get, the more prone to injuries and illnesses we are.
-Pet insurance coverage is available for pets of any age, however — the older the pet, the more expensive the coverage will most likely be.
+- Age Of Your Pet: One thing humans and pets have in common is that the older we get, the more prone to injuries and illnesses.
+Pet insurance coverage is available for pets of any age.
+However — the older the pet, the more expensive the coverage will most likely be.

-Type Of Coverage Chosen: We went over the 4 basic types of pet insurance that most companies offer (above) — the policy you choose will have a great influence on the cost of your coverage.
-The deductible and reimbursement amount you choose for your policy will also have a major impact on the overall cost.
-If you choose a higher deductible amount (amount you pay out of pocket before coverage kicks in) then your insurance monthly cost would be lower.
-If you choose a lower reimbursement amount (such as 60-70% versus 80-90%) then your total insurance cost will be lower.
+- Type Of Coverage Chosen: We went over the 4 basic types of pet insurance that most companies offer (above) — the policy you choose will greatly influence the cost of your coverage.
+The deductible and reimbursement amount you choose for your policy will also significantly impact the overall cost.
+If you choose a higher deductible amount (the amount you pay out of pocket before coverage kicks in), your insurance monthly cost would be lower.
+If you choose a lower reimbursement amount (such as 60-70% versus 80-90%), your total insurance cost will be lower.
 It’s up to you to find the policy that is right for you and your pet.

 All of these factors combined will determine how much it will cost to keep your beloved pet covered in case of accident, injury, or illness.